DannyGilligan/chocelegance-resubmission/README.md

 <tr>
 <td>

+The project uses [ElephantSQL](https://www.elephantsql.com/) to host the database.

-6 custom models were developed for the project:
+6 custom database models were developed for the project:
 <br>
 <br>